Sousastep/SousaFX-rnbo-docs/docs/overview.md

 	Sets the main envelope sensitivity, which should generally be around 180%

-- Metro Volume
+- Metronome

 	Sets the volume of the metronome in the monitor outpts.

-- Alert Volume
+- Loop Alert

 	Sets the volume of the looper status alerts in the monitor outputs.

-- Drum Volume
+- Kick, Snare, Tom, Clap

-	Sets the volume of the snare, clap, and tom samples.
+	Sets the volume of the kick, snare, tom, and clap samples.

-- Kick Volume

-	Sets the volume of the kick samples.

 ### Save Restore